Scott-PG/PayPaladin/README.md

 ## Post-MVP

-> I want to filter by friends.
+* I want to filter by friends.
 I've included the table in my database as relationships.
 I have a pretty good idea of how to do this and I really want this functionality so that you can only see your friends' campaigns and characters.

+* Password Resets

 ***